udaan-iitt/editions/2023_Autumn/bluj-aero-internship-experience.md

 ![](images/pexels-olia-danilevich-4974912.jpg)

-**DHANESH**: "I worked under the guidance of Utham.
+**DHANESH**: "I worked under the guidance of Utham Kumar, CTO of Bluj Aero.
 Though I am a student with a background in Mechanical Engineering, the work that I did was a mix of coding and solving engineering mechanics problem.
 I worked on creating a genetic algorithm for estimating the propeller forces for an eVTOL aircraft in hovering conditions using C++.
 It included different criteria like shift in the centre of mass of aircraft, failure in one of the propellers, and a combination of both.
 Along with this, Kanish and I developed the official website of Bluj.
 Throughout the process, both Utham and Amar sir provided their valuable inputs, which made the workflow pretty simple for me."

 The evident fact from all this is that whatever tasks we were asked to perform, small or big, everything contributed to the final output.
 To be simple, not even a single task that we performed as a part of our internship was a waste of time or energy.